irvnet/miami-icp-workshop-may2018/lab00/README.md

 **Installing the Docker engine**

-Technically... you don't need docker installed because our Kubernetes cluster already has it available on remote servers... however we'll, take a brief look at docker and run a few containers on our local machine before we try out kubernetes, so docker engine will need to be installed.
+First, we'll get the docker engine installed on our local machine.
+That will enable us to run some containers locally and begin to understand them better.

 If you're [hearing about Docker for the first time](https://www.docker.com/what-container), the Docker website is a great place to get context.